-Believing that music has the power to change lives, the Carmel Symphony Orchestra (CSO) is the resident orchestra at the Palladium at the Center for the Performing Arts in Carmel, Ind.
-Founded in 1975, the CSO is comprised of professional and passionate musicians.
-The orchestra performs concerts featuring an eclectic repertoire of some of the world’s greatest symphonic music.
-The CSO is committed to enhancing our community’s quality of life through creative, artistically excellent performances, and educational experiences for diverse audiences of all ages.
-Janna Hymes has been the Music Director since 2017.
-Jeanelle Adamak is the Executive Director.
+Believing that music has the power to change lives, the Carmel Symphony Orchestra (CSO) is the resident orchestra at the Palladium at the Center for the Performing Arts in Carmel, Indiana.
+Founded in 1975, the CSO is comprised of 85 professional and passionate musicians who perform an eclectic repertoire of the world’s greatest symphonic music.
+The CSO is committed to enhancing the community’s quality of life by offering creative, artistically excellent performances and educational experiences to diverse audiences of all ages.
+Janna Hymes serves as Music Director and Jeanelle Adamak as Executive Director.
 For more information, visit CarmelSymphony.org

 From Paris to Russia with Love October 12, 2019 The Masterworks Series begins on October 12 with, “From Paris to Russia with Love.”
 This sweeping musical program features works by beloved French composers Berlioz and Ravel and culminates in an exciting presentation of Tchaikovsky’s Symphony No. 2 in C minor, Op.
 17. Tchaikovsky composed this symphony while visiting his sister’s family in Ukraine.
 In his favorite place, surrounded by family and friends he cherished, his work reflects his joy perfectly.